gvwilson/thirdbit/src/fiction/in-heck/index.md

 "I said *no*."
 Blazes jabbed a clawed finger at him.
-"What happened here is your fault, yours and hers.
+"What happened here is your fault—yours and hers.
 Nobody made you sneak onto the wagon.
 Nobody made you put yourselves in harm's way."